 Read our FAQs on accessing your health records (198kB pdf)

-Requests are managed electronically and once complete, you will be able to view your health records using a download function within the portal, reducing time and the need for paper copies to be printed and sent via post.
+Requests are managed electronically.
+Once complete, you will be able to view your health records using a download function within the portal.
+This reduces time and the need for paper copies to be printed and sent via post.

 When making your request, please ensure the correct application type is selected.
 This will help the SAR team process your request effectively.